Frequently Asked Questions

 Q: What written agreements are available for high-risk policies?

-A: The only written agreement that is allowed for a high-risk policy is one that lowers the rate from the published high-risk rate, but not so much that the rate is lowered to that which is used in the county for non-high-risk land.
+a) One that lowers the rate from the published high-risk rate, but not so much that the rate is lowered to that which is used in the county for non-high-risk land.
 If the rate is lowered to the level used for non-high-risk land in the county, then this land will be considered non-high-risk, and the HR-ACE will no longer apply.

 Q: Does added land and new crop/practice/type/T-Yield map area (crop/P/T/TMA) procedures (including simple average (SA) T-Yields) apply to the HR-ACE policy?

 A: Yes, added land and new crop/P/T/TMA procedures apply to the high-risk policy.
 If added land or new crop/P/T/TMA APH databases under HR-ACE qualify for use of SA T-Yield, the SA T-Yield will be calculated using the approved APH yields of the existing high-risk land APH databases on the high-risk policy.
 However, cropland acreage limitations are determined on a county basis.
 When determining whether the cropland acreage limitations are exceeded, all cropland added to the operation in the county for the crop year, high-risk and non-high-risk, are considered.